skyfe79/Awesome/README.md

 ## Rust

-- [rye](https://github.com/mitsuhiko/rye) -  an experimental alternative to poetry/pip/pipenv/pyenv/venv/virtualenv/pdm/hatch/…
+- [rye](https://github.com/mitsuhiko/rye) - An Experimental Package Management Solution for Python
 - [Rust](https://github.com/TheAlgorithms/Rust) -  All Algorithms implemented in Rust
 - [comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
 - [pgrx](https://github.com/tcdi/pgrx) - Build Postgres Extensions with Rust!